 - 1. Chemical restraints shall not be used. - 2.
 Mechanical and prone restraints shall not be used, except in the limited circumstances permitted by state law and described as exceptions in the accompanying policy. - 3.
 Physical restraint - a.
-A person administering the physical restraint shall only use the amount of force necessary to stop the dangerous or violent actions of the student.

-b.
-A restrained student shall be continuously monitored to ensure that the breathing of the student in such physical restraint is not compromised.

-c.
-A student shall be released from physical restraint within fifteen minutes after the initiation of the restraint, except when precluded for safety reasons.
+A person administering the physical restraint shall only use the amount of force necessary to stop the dangerous or violent actions of the student. - b.
+A restrained student shall be continuously monitored to ensure that the breathing of the student in such physical restraint is not compromised. - c.
+A student shall be released from physical restraint within fifteen minutes after the initiation of the restraint, except when precluded for safety reasons. - 4.
+Seclusion - a.

-4. Seclusion

-- a.
 Relief periods from seclusion shall be provided for reasonable access to toilet facilities. - b.
 Any space in which a student is secluded shall have adequate lighting, ventilation and size. - c.
-To the extent possible under the specific circumstances, the space should be free of injurious items.
+Any space used for student seclusion must have at least one window to monitor students when the door is closed.
+If an adequate space with a window is not feasible, video camera monitoring must be possible.